iweinacker/budgetapp/README.md

 ![image](https://github.com/iweinacker/budgetapp/assets/130374663/d7c2f7db-12e5-47db-9156-3091d12f3fb0)

-- Feature at the top of the page, the navigation shows the website name in the left corner: BUDGET CALCULATOR that links to the top of the page
+- Feature at the top of the page, the navigation shows the website name in the left corner: BUDGET CALCULATOR that links to the top of the page.
 - Other navigation links are to the right: Home, Instruction and Calculator which links to different sections in the same page.
 - Also, we have a footer which contains the basic social media icon that links into the social media that corresponds.